yuveshmenghare/delta-demo/README.md

 # delta-demo
-It is used as a Demo for Git-Github Class
+It is used as a Demo for Git-Github Class.